microsoft/VFSForGit/Atomic.md

 -   Memcpy'ing the contentID xattr fails (or is never reached because of a crash)

-    -   We have a partial placeholder file in the virtualization root that cannot be recovered.
+    -   We have a incomplete placeholder file in the virtualization root that cannot be recovered.
 There are no flags set on this file.